Julia Fischer & Yulianna Avdeeva

 I was somewhat concerned when I saw that the concert grand (Steinway D-274) had its lid fully open, which in past experience almost always led to serious balance issues.
 I’m happy to report that for once, I was proven wrong!

 I. Allegro amabile

 The entire sonata is such beautiful, serene, melodic music, from beginning to end!
 Yet, it took me a moment to get into the sound.
 This is not the young, rhapsodic Brahms!
 And Yulianna Avdeeva took the 4-bar piano introduction not just p, but entirely sotto voce.
 She (once again!) astounded me with her masterfully controlled piano touch!
-The piano introduction actually is a full 20 bars, in which the violin only has 3 short interjections.
+The piano introduction actually is a full 20 bars, in which Julia Fischer’s part only had 3 short interjections.
 This, and the entire movement was played with a very melodic, singing touch, with blooming, Lied-like melodies, with an overwhelming richness in soft volume shadings.